 During the Project introductory with the farmers, Tshogpas and other officials of identified Gewogs & Dzongkhags, people showed interest in forming Groups to take up income generating activity provided they receive proper orientation, training and guidance.

-BAOWE hopes to facilitate the empowerment of their economic activity resulting in Income generation, employment opportunity and capacity building; in addition helps in green environment and building up sense of strong community bond by working together at bigger picture.
-Therefore the Project was initiated as a pilot base where BAOWE planned to replicate in other Gewogs / Dzongkhags if it becomes a success.
+Bhutan Association Of Women Entrepreneurs (BAOWE) hopes to facilitate the empowerment of their economic activity which would result in income generation, employment opportunity and capacity building; in addition positively contributing to green environment and building up sense of strong community bond by working together at bigger picture.
+Therefore the Project was initiated as a pilot base where BAOWE planned to replicate in other Gewogs / Dzongkhags it succeeds to bring positive impact on the communities.
 This Project is best opportunity to utilize their resources and earn their livelihood as well.

 Project Aims and Goals

 Improving the quality of life in the community through fostering social empowerment among women and girls from deprived rural areas consequently creating economic opportunity.

 - Facilitation of the access to credit and markets for value added activity originated from projects, individuals and Cooperatives that are aimed at benefiting the underprivileged people especially women and girls.

 - Creation of employment opportunity for the women and girls to supplement to their family income/ living standard.